Homestar Runner: 2009–2014: Hiatus

-2014–present: Comeback
+2014–present: return

 Matt, after completing work on Gravity Falls, moved back to Atlanta in 2014 where Mike was living, and the two agreed that they now had the opportunity to return to Homestar Runner on a semi-regular basis.
 Their first short in nearly four years, posted on April 1, 2014, poked fun at how they had not updated the site in years.
 Matt confirmed their commitment to continue the series in July 2014.
 Since then, the site has featured occasional updates, usually for holidays.
 Until 2017, this was mostly due to the brothers' involvement in developing the Disney XD animated show Two More Eggs.

-With the discontinuation of Adobe Flash by the end of 2020, most new Homestar Runner content was released directly as videos to YouTube; they also worked to re-record the older Flash content into video format for archival purposes.
-One exception was the release of the last update to the Flash game Stinkoman 20X6 on December 20, 2020, which included the promised final level after fifteen years.
+With the impending discontinuation of Adobe Flash in December 2020, most new Homestar Runner animations were released directly as videos to YouTube; the brothers also worked to transfer the older Flash content into video format for archival purposes.
+Prior to Flash's discontinuation, the Internet Archive included Homestar Runner content in its collection of Flash animations and games.
+The content is directly viewable in modern browsers through the Ruffle Flash emulator.
+The Homestar Runner website itself was also updated to use Ruffle, restoring much of its original functionality.

-On December 31, 2020, the website was updated to use the Ruffle Flash emulator, ensuring its content will remain accessible after the discontinuation of Flash Player the same day.
-However, some of the newer Flash material made right before the 2020 updates have some issues with some Flash files when running on the site, due to Ruffle still being in its early stages.

 Characters

-Homestar Runner cartoons typically center on Homestar Runner, Strong Bad, and the other nine main characters of Marzipan, Coach Z, Bubs C. Stand, Strong Sad, Strong Mad, Pom Pom, the King of Town, the Poopsmith, and Homsar.
-They've been described as "weird animal characters" by the Brothers Chaps.
-Many alternate variations of these character also exist such as "Old-Timey" and "20X6" versions of each character.
-The Main Characters have many roles throughout the Homestar Runner universe.
+Homestar Runner cartoons typically center on Homestar Runner, Strong Bad, and the other ten main characters: The Cheat, Marzipan, Coach Z, Bubs, Strong Sad, Strong Mad, Pom Pom, the King of Town, the Poopsmith, and Homsar.
+The Brothers Chaps have described them as “dumb animal characters”.
+These characters all live in the fictional town of Free Country, USA.
+Each character has multiple alternate versions of themselves, such as "Old-Timey" and "20X6" versions.

 Cartoons

-Homestar Runner features several spin-off series from the main "shorts" and "big toons", including the most well-known, Strong Bad Email.
+Homestar Runner features several spin-off series from the main "shorts" and "big 'toons", including the most well-known, Strong Bad Email.